KangJ0n0/Warung-Purba/README.md

 </p>

-## Features
+## 🛠️ Features
-#### <li>Browse Warungs: Discover a comprehensive list of warungs in Purbalingga, complete with their locations, opening hours, and contact information.
+#### <li>   Browse Warungs: Discover a comprehensive list of warungs in Purbalingga, complete with their locations, opening hours, and contact information.
 #### <li>Food Listings: Explore detailed descriptions and images of popular dishes offered by each warung.
 #### <li>User Reviews: Read and write reviews for warungs to share your dining experiences with others.
 #### <li>Search and Filter: Easily find warungs and dishes based on specific criteria such as cuisine type, price range, and user ratings.

 #### <li>Responsive Design: Enjoy a seamless browsing experience on both desktop and mobile devices.
-## Technology Stack
+## 💻 Technology Stack

 #### <li> Frontend: Developed using modern web technologies including HTML, CSS, JavaScript, for a dynamic and responsive user interface.
 #### <li> Backend: Built with PHP and Laravel to handle server-side logic and API requests.